 With fear and anxiety playing such a strong role in the structure of the disorder, it is unsurprising that those with OCD can seek out other methods to try to reduce their overall anxiety or decrease their OCD behaviors.

-Those with OCD can be at specific risk for using substances, particularly with alcohol and marijuana abuse, to help alleviate or escape their disorder.
 The risks around alcohol & marijuana abuse for those with OCD significantly increase when they are linked to another co-occurring disorder.

 Obsessive-compulsive disorder (OCD) is a chronic disorder that involves obsessions and/or compulsions that can interfere with a person’s daily life.
 Sandstone Care is here to support teens, young adults, and adults with mental health and substance use disorders.
 Call (888) 850-1890.